Alexander A. Nedviga/ Shutterstock

 The problem occurs when radon gas enters your home and gets trapped.
 Long-term exposure to high levels of radon can cause lung cancer.
 The Environmental Protection Agency (EPA) estimates that lung cancer caused by radon exposure kills about 21,000 Americans every year.
-(This is exactly how Rachael Malmberg got lung cancer at 31-years-old—without ever smoking a cigarette.)
+(This may be how this woman got lung cancer at 31-years-old—without ever smoking a cigarette.)

 Conduct the test in the lowest livable area of your house that is regularly used 8 to 10 hours per week.

-- Short-term tests (pictured below) These are useful to see if further testing is warranted.
-Most are activated charcoal-based or electret ion that measure radon levels for two to seven days.
+- Short-term tests: These are useful to see if further testing is warranted.
+Most are activated charcoal-based (like this Health Metric version) or use electret ion methodology; both measure radon levels for two to seven days.
 You mail the tests to a lab for the results.
 Short-term tests are available at home centers, hardware stores, and online retailers.

-- Continuous radon tests (pictured below) Electric monitors, such as the Safety Siren Pro Series digital meter in the photo (available from online retailers), plug into a standard outlet.
+- Continuous radon tests: Electric monitors, such as the Safety Siren Pro Series digital meter (available from online retailers), plug into a standard outlet.
 These can be used for both short-term and long-term testing to give you a running average every day.

 If an initial short-term test registers 4 picoCuries per liter (pCi/L) or higher, the EPA recommends doing a second radon test.
 A long-term test will give you the most accurate information, but a short-term test is acceptable if you need the results quickly, such as for a real estate transaction, or your first levels registered 8 pCi/L or higher.
 If a second test registers above 4 pCi/L, consider taking steps to reduce radon levels in your home, the EPA cautions.

 How do you lower radon levels in your house?